sdnfv/openNetVM/style/styleguide.md

 **Forks.** When there are multiple students working on a project, we generally have each student create a fork of the base repository into their own account and work within that.
 This allows you to have a messy version of the repository where some commits break portions of the code, without affecting the main repository.
 However, we still generally use the Issue tracker of the main repository as the central place to track what needs to be done.

-**Branches.** We tend to do everything in the `master` branch, but consider creating a separate branch if you are working on a risky feature that may need to be rolled back, or if multiple students are working within the same repository.
-Branches are also an excellent way to make small temporary changes to code, for example when running slightly different experiments.
+**Branches.** Branches should be used sparingly in the original fork, but should be used regularly within your own fork.
+Branches and tags are also an excellent way to make small temporary changes to code, for example when running slightly different experiments.

 **Pushing and Pulling.** You should regularly push your code to your fork of the repository.
 Once you have made a set of cohesive (and working) changes, then you should create a Pull Request to have it merged with the base repository.
 Keep in mind that others may be changing the base repository, so you will have to both push your code to the base and pull from the base to your version.
 Learn how to create a remote named `upstream` in your git repo that represents the base version of the repository (i.e., not the version forked into your account).